Nischal-Newar/Nischal-Newar/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently working on
+## 🔭 I'm currently working on Machine learning and Deep Learning challenges and projects.

 - Master's Degree

 ## 🌱 I'm currently learning

 - Machine Learning
+- Deep Learning

 ## 💼 Technical Skills